 How To Take Bad Smells Out Of Clothes Without Washing Them

 Wondering how to take bad smells out of clothes without washing them?
-Try our five top tips to help remove bad odours and save energy and money.
+Try my six top tips to help remove bad odours and save energy and money.

 Repeated laundering has a drastic impact on the lifespan of our clothes.
 All that hot water, heat and agitation can damage, shrink and fade our favourite fibres and fast.
 This means we end up buying new clothes more frequently, which is bad news for our bank balances and the environment.